-The choice to prepare for a natural birth or to use epidural medication is a personal decision.
+The choice to prepare for a natural birth or to use epidural or other pain medication is a personal decision.
 As a mother of 6, I’ve experienced childbirth without pain medication as well as with an epidural.
 With this in mind, I want to discuss the hard reality of natural birth pros and cons.

 Natural Birth Pros And Cons #1: